loryvi/loryvi/README.md

 Hi!
 My name is Lory, a Computer Science Graduate.👨‍💻 Passionate about technology and dabbles in Software Developement, AI/ML and data!
 I like to code, read, and journal. 🚀</div>

-- 🌱 Currently learning: python!
+- 🌱 Currently learning: c#!

 - ⚡ If i want to take a break from coding, Im either watching documentaries, kdrama, journaling or in nature!